-The General Register Office (GRO) (part of HM Passport Office) is responsible for ensuring the registration of all births, deaths, marriages and civil partnerships that have occurred in England and Wales and for maintaining a central archive.
+The General Register Office (GRO) is responsible for ensuring the registration of all births, deaths, marriages and civil partnerships that have occurred in England and Wales and for maintaining a central archive.

 The gestation period is the duration of pregnancy from conception.

 An informant is the person(s), normally one or both parents, who provide the registrar with the information required at the registration of a birth.

 A joint registration is a birth outside marriage registered by both the mother and father of the child.
 Both parents' details are recorded, and both must be present at the registration.

 A live birth is a baby showing signs of life at birth.